ja88a/Chainlink-eth-SecretNetwork/eth-client/README.md

 Watch for data & their update on target chainlink oracle contracts (price feed Aggregators) deployed on the Ethereum network.

-It mostly deals with a wrapping of the [ethers-io/Ethers.js](https://github.com/ethers-io/ethers.js) ethereum client SDK, embedded in [NestJS](https://nestjs.com) modules.
+Technically it mostly deals with a wrapping of the [ethers-io/Ethers.js](https://github.com/ethers-io/ethers.js) ethereum client SDK, embedded in [NestJS](https://nestjs.com) modules.

 2 main methods are implemented in order to extract price changes from a Chainlink oracle contract & trigger an update event:
 * listening to contracts emitted events 'AnswerUpdated', using a web socket connection
-* cron-based regular pulling of contracts data 'latestRoundData'
+* cron-based regular polling of contracts data 'latestRoundData'

+There are 2 main APIs exposed to interact with this service: a REST API & a Kafka one.

 ## Requirements